ttoffey/SQL_Challenge/README.md

     6. List all employees in the Sales department, including their employee number, last name, first name, and department name.

     7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

     8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+### Analysis
+Average salary for company is $52,70.73.
+Senior Staff and Staff have almost the same average salary - $58,000+.
+The range for "Technique Leader" goes from the lowest salary ($40,000.00) (me) to the highest salary ($129,492.00).
+If the salaries are for real, perhaps I should stay in this position.

 ### Technologies Used
   pgAdmin 4
   PostgreSQL
-  SQLAlchemy*
-  Pandas*
-  Matplotlib*
+  SQLAlchemy
+  Pandas
+  Matplotlib

 ### Project Status
 Base project was completed.
 Issues with Bonus portion (see issues below).